 Hunting / killing

 Purification.
-Take a bath with the intention of Ihram otherwise do wudu.
+You should take a bath with the intention of Ihram otherwise do wudu.
 Here it is noted that there are two ways of purification:

 Purification of the body, shower or wudu.